 InterpretBank can automatically generate a list of terms in one language related to a specific subject.
 This may help you starting to create your glossary, for example when it is the first time you work on this subject and you do not receive preparatory documents from your client.
 The terms are supposed to be typical of that domain and highly interesting for your preparation and glossary creation.
 Note that not only specialized terms will be collected, but also entities (names of persons, places, etc.) that are someway related to the topic.

-Insert a term describing your subject, for example 'nuclear power' or 'climate change' and select the language, in our example 'English'.
-Do not use '' to mark your terms.
-Please note that you should indicate a single term (made of one word or n-words), not a collection of terms.
-To use a collection of terms to define your topic, you need to use method TWO (see below).
+Insert a term describing your subject, for example nuclear power or climate change and select the language, in our example 'English'.
+Please note that you should indicate a single term (made of one or more words), not a collection of terms.

 Click on Collect terminology.